This post is sponsored by Archer Daniels Midland (ADM) Company. All opinions are my own.

 1 (16 oz) package high protein, super firm tofu, cubed into bite-size chunks

-2 cups russet potato, cubed into bite-size chunks (1 medium sized potato)
+2 cups russet potatoes, cubed into bite-size chunks (1 medium-sized potato)

 2 cups carrots, cut into large chunks (3-4 medium carrots)*

 ½ teaspoon freshly cracked black pepper, plus some extra